Riscy Pygness User Manual

 would work, providing there was no Forth word defined named 03.

-To read this manual and to work with Riscy Pygness, you need to have a certain familiarity with computers, Linux, the command line, etc. You probably have that already if you are working with target ARM boards.
+To read this manual and to work with Riscy Pygness, it helps to have a certain familiarity with computers, Linux, and the command line.
+You probably have that already if you are working with target ARM boards.

 Nevertheless, here is a quick rundown on various topics with suggestions on where to get more information if you need it.